HackYourFuture/HTML-CSS/Week2/MAKEME.md

 ## SUBMIT YOUR HOMEWORK!

 After you've finished your todo list it's time to show us what you got!
-The homework you have to this week is the following:
+The homework you have to submit this week is the following:

-1. GIT exercises
+1. GIT exercise #1 (the URL of the remote `git_practice` repository)
 2. The Drones website

 Go through the [guide](../hand-in-homework-guide.md) to learn how to submit your homework.